rivernihil/5th-ed-modified-zener-psion/psion.md

 <p>If you want to cast either spell at a higher level, you must expend PSI as normal.</p>

 ## Psionic Disciplines
 According to some legends, psionics have been known on Athas since the first days of the world.
 Whether or not this is true, the study of psionics is pervasive today.
-There are two main categories of psionic traditions or sciences, those of the adept, focusing on the body, and those of the psion, focusing on the mind.
+There are two main categories of psionic traditions or sciences: those of the adept, focusing on the body, and those of the psion, focusing on the mind.
-<p>The science that the psions use fall into 3 disciplines: Clairsentience, Psychokinesis, and Telepathy.
+<p>The science that the psions use fall into three disciplines: Clairsentience, Psychokinesis, and Telepathy.
 These three represent natural divisions in the focus of the mind that have evolved over the millennia.
 Individual schools often specialize in one discipline, but unless there are other schools in the same area, they often cannot afford to neglect the other disciplines.
 Outside of the schools, powerful mentors tend to attract and teach students who follow the same discipline.
 Even natural talents focus on one of these disciplines, as the division of the disciplines ultimately reflects the underlying natural contours of the mind.
 However, true mastery of the mind involves learning aspects of all three disciplines, and some mental techniques are common to more than one discipline.</p>

 <div class='pageNumber auto'></div>
 <div class='footnote'>Chapter 1 | The Psion</div>
 \page

 ### Clairsentience
 The psionic discipline of clairsentience entails using the power of the mind to gain knowledge that would otherwise be unavailable to an individual's senses.
-This ability generally ranges from simple enhancements of the normal senses, to the ability to cast the mind outside of the body, and even the power to peer into the future.
-Clairsentients are highly valued for their skills which can easily shifts the tides of fortunes in the favor of those they support.
+This ability generally ranges from simple enhancements of the normal senses, the ability to cast the mind outside of the body, and even the power to peer into the future.
+Clairsentients are highly valued for their skills, which can easily shift the tides of fortune in the favor of those they support.
-<p>Additionally, clairsentients gain knowledge of the weaknesses of the skills and techniques that clairsentients rely upon, and thus are often able to protect valuable secrets from prying minds.</p>
+<p>Additionally, clairsentients gain knowledge of the weaknesses of the skills and techniques that clairsentients rely upon, and they thus are often able to protect valuable secrets from prying minds.</p>

 #### Preternatural Insight
 Starting at 2nd level, you can glimpse into the near future and detect the psionic mode of your opposition during a psionic clash.
 After losing a psionic clash, instead you can retroactively change your psionic mode to a different mode that you know.
 You can use this ability once per short rest.